wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

    - ``<logall_json>`` option enables or disables logging of events.
 When enabled, the Wazuh server stores the events in a JSON format.
 The allowed values are yes and no.

    Depending on the format you desire, you can set one or both values of the highlighted fields to yes.
-However, only the ``<logall_json>yes</logall_json>`` creates an index that can be used to visualize the events on the Wazuh dashboard.
+However, only the ``<logall_json>yes</logall_json>`` option allows you to create an index that can be used to visualize the events on the Wazuh dashboard.

 #.
 Restart the Wazuh manager to apply the configuration changes: